SAP-Gateway/on_prem_samples_auflage2/README.md

 This repository contains the listings for the On-Premise systems mentioned in the book SAP Gateway Praxishandbuch, 2 Auflage, 2025.
 ## Installation
-Please use [abapGit](https://dcos.abapgit.org) to import the programs into the BTP.
+Please use [abapGit](https://dcos.abapgit.org) to import the programs into your system.